 You can do this!

-I was a Samaritan volunteer for several years so am also a good listener, able to empathise without judgement.
+I was a Samaritan volunteer for several years and am also a good listener, able to empathise without judgement.
 My shamanic training taught me to tune in and sense what is required as well, intuitively giving me information in addition to the words we exchange.